zunjae/AnYme/BUILD_YOUR_OWN_SOURCE.md

 Starting with V12, you can add your own sources to sites such as Crunchyroll

 # Step 1
-Download the DynamicBrowser class
+Import the DynamicBrowser class

 # Step 2
-Import it into a Kotlin project (TODO: provide sample project)

-# Step 3
-Serialize the file using something like `gson.toJson(yourSite)`
+Adjust the variables and run the project.
+The project will generate a JSON for you

 # Step 4
-Host the site on a Gist.
+Host the JSON on a Gist.
 Can be public or private

 # Step 5
 Import the Gist in the AnYme app.
 Make sure you provide a full link, including the commit hash.